JacobPaxton/data_science_notes/ds_notes.md

 - - Refine the sketches into presentation material
 - A non-correlation can be more important than a correlation
 - Start with overview in presentation, dissect the focus later (start with churn v not churned, then dive into churn data)
+- Relate the problem to the audience's interests and focus for maximum effect

 ## Statistics Notes
 - Centering is important to take a pile of data purely as its distance away from the mean in positive/negative direction